ktorio/ktor-klip/proposals/0002-web-rtc.md

     - Flow (simplified):
         1. Caller creates an `offer` (`createOffer()`), sets it locally, and sends it via signaling.
         2. Callee sets remote offer, creates an `answer` (`createAnswer()`), sets it locally, and sends back.
-        3. Caller sets remote answer.
-Subsequent renegotiations repeat as needed (e.g., after `addTrack()` or `restartIce()`).
+        3. Caller sets a remote answer.
+Later renegotiations repeat as needed (e.g., after `addTrack()` or `restartIce()`).

 - RTP / SRTP and RTCP